ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 the only memory allocated is for a few local variables, regardless of how large the input array is.
 But it can be much harder to infer the space complexity of other algorithms, especially recursive ones.
-Each recursive call tends to allocate more memory, but the size of the allocated memory can depend on how deeply nested the recursion is.
+Each recursive call tends to allocate more memory, but the size of the allocated memory depends on how deeply nested the recursion is.

 #### Quantitative properties of the input

 The $n$ in $O(n^2)$ is understood to be the size of the input, or more generally some carefully selected quantitative property of the input.
 For most algorithms we have seen so far, $n$ is the size of an array.
-This is typical for algorithm involving a data structure, the input size of an operation is the current number of elements contained in the structure.
+This is typical for algorithms involving a data structure, where the input size of an operation is the current number of elements contained in the structure.

 Sometimes the input is a single number, and the behaviour of the algorithm depends on how large that number is.